facebookresearch/habitat-lab/habitat_baselines/il/README.md

 Configuration for training the VQA (answering) model can be found in `habitat_baselines/config/eqa/il_vqa.yaml`.

-The VQA trainer picks the EDFE encoder checkpoint by default from `data/eqa/edfe/checkpoints/epoch_5.ckpt`.
-If you haven't trained the EDFE model and want to use a different checkpoint, the corresponding path can be changed in the aforementioned configuration file's `EDFE_CKPT_PATH` parameter.
+The VQA trainer picks the EDFE encoder checkpoint by default from `data/eqa/edfe/checkpoints/epoch_20.ckpt`.
+If you haven't trained the EDFE model and want to use a different checkpoint, the corresponding path can be changed in the aforementioned config file's `EDFE_CKPT_PATH` parameter.

 ### Train: